-Prerequisites: Suitable undergraduate degree qualification in an engineering, geosciences or geological field.
+Course entry requirements: Suitable undergraduate degree qualification in an engineering, geosciences or geological field.

-Course outline: This course aims to demonstrate the application of concepts, principles and theories of slopes and to understand the different slope stabilization techniques and its applicability and limitations.
+This course aims to demonstrate the application of concepts, principles and theories of slopes and to understand the different slope stabilization techniques and its applicability and limitations.
 The course focuses on stability of natural slopes and stability considerations related to man-made cuts and fills.
 Emphasis will be on the conditions up to and until the slip is initiated.
 Students will be introduced to different slide mechanisms, the conditions of their occurrence, and the theories and principles governing stability of slopes.
-The course will also include other important aspects such as: field investigations to obtain input for slope stability analysis; slope stability analysis programmes: slope monitoring techniques and slope stabilisation methods.
+The course will also include other important aspects such as: field investigations to obtain input for slope stability analysis; slope stability analysis programmes; slope monitoring techniques and slope stabilisation methods.

-CIV5128Z WATER PRESSURE MANAGEMENT IN WATER DISTRIBUTION
+CIV5128Z PRESSURE MANAGEMENT IN WATER DISTRIBUTION SYSTEMS

-SYSTEMS

-Convener: Professor K van Zyl
+20 NQF credits at HEQSF level 9 Convener: Professor K van Zyl

-Course outline: This course aims to develop an advanced understanding of the theory and application of pressure management in water distribution systems.
+This course aims to develop an advanced understanding of the theory and application of pressure management in water distribution systems.
 Topics include: water loss components and methods, pressure and leakage, impact of pressure on other network parameters, soil-leak interaction, pressure management zones, pressure control, night flow analysis and pressure-leakage parameter estimation.